Variance Calculator

 $$s^2=\frac{SS}{n-1}=\frac{76}{6-1}=\frac{76}{5}=15.2$$

-For a population, we would divide by n (the total number of data points), rather than n-1, to calculate the population variance.
+For a population, you would divide by N (the total number of data points) rather than n-1 to calculate the population variance.

 The significance of variance

-Investors calculate variance when considering a new purchase to decide whether the investment is worth the risk.
-Dispersion helps analysts determine a measure of uncertainty, which is difficult to quantify without variance and standard deviation.
+When considering a new purchase, investors calculate variance to determine whether a potential investment is worth the associated risk.
+Dispersion metrics help analysts quantify uncertainty—a factor that is nearly impossible to evaluate accurately without variance and standard deviation.

-Uncertainty is not directly measurable.
-But the variance and standard deviation (the square root of the variance) help determine the perceived impact of a particular stock on a portfolio.
+While uncertainty itself isn't directly measurable, variance and standard deviation (the square root of variance) allow investors to determine the perceived volatility and impact a particular stock will have on a broader portfolio.

-Scientists can look for differences between test groups to determine if they are similar enough to test a hypothesis successfully.
-The higher the variance of the data set, the more scattered the values in the data set.
-Data researchers can use this information to see how well the mean represents the data set.
+Scientists frequently rely on variance to identify structural differences between test groups, determining whether they are similar enough to test a hypothesis successfully.
+The higher the variance, the more scattered the values in the data set.
+Data researchers utilize this information to understand how accurately the mean represents the data set as a whole.